 See how Supplemental Security Income, aka SSI, differs from Social Security, how to get both SSDI and SSI, and how to apply for SSI disability.

 Supplemental Security Income, SSI for short, is a Federal needs-based assistance program for people who are either disabled or over age sixty-five.
 The Social Security Administration administers both Social Security and SSI Disability, but some of the requirements for SSI eligibility are different from those for Social Security.

 SSDI requires a certain number of work credits and payment of Social Security taxes.
 In most cases the SSI program does not require work credits.
-Only noncitizens in a certain immigration status must have work credits to get SSI.
+Only non-citizens in a certain immigration status must have work credits to get SSI and that work-credit requirement is different from the one for Social Security Disability.
 The SSI program, unlike SSDI, requires family assets and income to fall below a certain limit.
 It also considers living arrangements, including whether or not you are living in an institution, in determining eligibility and payment amount.

 Another way that SSI is different from Social Security is that disabled children under age eighteen can receive SSI disability payments if their income and the assets and income of parents with whom they live are below the prescribed limit.